Al-Mansur Ali II, Imam of Yemen: First reign

 Ali bin Abdallah was the son of Imam al-Mahdi Abdallah and an Ethiopian consort.
 When his father died in November 1835 after a turbulent reign, Ali was able to claim the imamate, under the name al-Mansur Ali.
 Nevertheless he lacked some of the qualifications for an imam.
-Two Britons called Cruttenden and Hurton visited San'a in 1836 and related their meeting with the imam.
+Two Britons called Charles J. Cruttenden and Dr. Hulton visited San'a in 1836 and related their meeting with the imam.
 Al-Mansur Ali was described as a young man of dark complexion.
 On occasions when the two foreigners met the imam, the latter got exceedingly drunk, as did the attending dancing-girls.
 The visitors also related that San'a was in the grip of a severe famine, since no rain had fallen in four years.
 Al-Mansur Ali II was deposed by his own troops on 9 February 1837, since their salary was in arrears.
 They replaced him with an-Nasir Abdallah, a prominent Zaidi scholar in his own right.
 The ex-imam and his uncle Sidi Muhammad were imprisoned and stayed in confinement for the next three years.